Nutella Banana Bread! Made with White Lily flour and filled with swirls of your favorite chocolate hazelnut spread. This bread is irresistible!

 Now, my kids know, on snow days, the oven will be on and something amazing will be baking inside.

-- 4 tablespoons Nutella or other chocolate hazelnut spread
+- 4 to 6 tablespoons Nutella or other chocolate hazelnut spread depending on how much flavor you want (plus more when serving if desired)

 - 3 tablespoons plus ½ teaspoon vegetable oil; divided